 A Community Treatment Order authorises compulsory care for a person living in the community.
 If a person breaches a Community Treatment Order, by not complying with the conditions of the Order, the person may be taken to a mental health facility and given appropriate treatment, including medication.

-I responded to an email from NSW Cag (Consumer Advisory Group) that was looking for a person who had experience with receiving a Community Treatment Order.
+I responded to an email from Being (formerly NSW Consumer Advisory Group) that was looking for a person who had experience with receiving a Community Treatment Order.
 The request involved giving a 20 minute speech representing a consumers experience of involuntary community treatment.
 Consumer, in the mental health framework,refers to someone who has had direct experience of “mental illness” and have used or are currently using mental health services.
 I eagerly put up my hand as I qualified and strangely in my recent years enjoy public speaking.
 Why is enjoying public speaking strange?
 Well according to a Gallup Poll (conducted Feb 18-21, 2001 with 1,016 respondents), a site I discovered through my friend Mr. Google, it’s number 2 in our top 10 fears.

 I’m surprised death isn’t on that list!
 So with my desire to speak publicly once again I prepared my speech.
 I am please to say it went well and I kept to time.
 The forum created a good talking point, not only the effectiveness of Community Treatment Orders, but also the importance of quality of community treatment.